Hugos68/vite-plugin-pagefind/README.md

 ## Config

-### appDir
+### publicDir

-Provide a directory where you want pagefind to be placed during development.
+Provide the directory where your static assets live.

-Example: `appDir: 'static'` results in: `static/pagefind/pagefind.js`
+Example: `publicDir: 'static'` results in: `static/pagefind/pagefind.js`

-_Default_: -

 ### buildDir

-Provide a directory where you want pagefind to run after your app has been build.
+Provide the directory where your build output lives.

 Example: `buildDir: 'public'` results in: `public/pagefind/pagefind.js`

-_Default_: -

-### cwd

-Optionally provide a directory where the plugin should run from.

-_Default_: `process.cwd()`

 ## Features

-### What this plugin does do

--   Ensures pagefind is ran on your build output after building.
 -   Ensures pagefind is present during development.

-### What this plugin doesn't do

--   Provide a way to use pagefind in your code.
+-   Ensures pagefind after building your app.
+-   Ensures pagefind can be safely used through dynamic imports.

+## Pagefind

+For further questions regarding Pagefind itself you can refer to [the offical docs](https://pagefind.app/).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.